vitalif/vitastor/docs/usage/nfs.en.md

 --foreground 1    stay in foreground, do not daemonize
 ```

-Example start and mount commands:
+Example start and mount commands (etcd_address is optional):

 ```
 vitastor-nfs --etcd_address 192.168.5.10:2379 --portmap 0 --port 2050 --pool testpool